Just Publishing Advice readers often ask for more information about how to embed links into text and images.

 If you can give readers alternative ways to discover your book, you have a much better chance of attracting their attention.

-There are so many ways you can promote your book online.
+There are so many ways you can promote your book online, but you always need to use links.